 2. Hot chocolate

 5. Cigar smoke

 How well did you do at recreating the smells?

 This exercise will test your ability to recall and recreate sounds in your mind.
 This stretches the part of the brain where audio is stored.
 Close your eyes and try to hear the following sounds:

-How well did you do at reproducing these sounds in your head?
-With practice you'll get better at imagining sounds.
+How well did you do at reproducing those sounds in your head?
+With practice, you'll get better at imagining sounds.